Kamli (2022 film): International Screening

 The film was screened at Indus Valley International Film Festival (IVIFF) 2022 in Chandigarh where Saba Qamar won best actress award for her performance.
 It was also screened at the International Film Festival Rotterdam (IFFR) from 31 January to 2 February 2023.

 Home media

 The film had a Television Premier on 7 January 2023 on Hum TV.

 Reception

-Critical Reception
+Critical reception

 The film was lauded by critics and analysts across Pakistan.
-Something Haute's Manal Khan wrote, "Kamli is an important achievement, for everyone."
-The film also received rave review from Galaxy Lollywood's Momin Ali Munshi.
-Appreciating Saba Qamar's work, he added, "Yet again, Saba Qamar proves why she is Saba Qamar."
-The Express Tribune's Simran Siraj wrote that the film would remind you of "the mirrored wall between your reality and desires."
+Something Haute’s Manal Khan wrote, "Kamli is an important achievement, for everyone."
+The Express Tribunes Simran Siraj wrote that the film would remind you of "the mirrored wall between your reality and desires."
+Mohammad Kamran Jawaid of Dawn Images praised the acting performances of the actors especially of Qamar, Saeed and Bucha and termed it as a film that deserves The Oscar submission.
+While praising Saeed's performance he wrote, "Words fail to describe the understated detail she brings to Sakina".
+Maheen Sabeeh of The News International especially praised the Khoosat's direction along with cinematography and music.
+Saneela Jawad of Daily Times said it a cinematic masterpiece and praised the Khoosat's direction, his way of dealing with the taboo topics.